lasiqueira/web-music-streaming/README.md

 ##SISINTTCC

-This project consists of a music streaming web app.
+This project consists of a music streaming web api.

 Tech stack: